PerErikAndreas/gallerycomponent/README.md

 1. Visit the Flickr App Garden to request an API Key (https://www.flickr.com/services/apps/create/).

-2. Inside the `.env` file, placed in this projects root, replace the FLICKR_API_KEY with your own key.
+2. Inside the `.env` file, placed in this projects root, replace the placeholder for the FLICKR_API_KEY with your own key.

 - **Components Proportions:**